giefca/ha-samsungtv-qled/README.md

+# This component is outdated

+You should use jaruba's https://github.com/jaruba/ha-samsungtv-custom

 # SamsungTV custom component
 This is a custom component compatible with Samsung QLED TVs.
 (It was developped to work with my 2018 Q9FN and never had been tested with an other TV.)